HISTORY OF VOLTI

 In addition to touring in the United States and Germany, the group was for many years the Choir in Residence of the Newport Music Festival in Rhode Island.
 Volti’s performances have been broadcast in the Bay Area on KALW, KQED, KKHI, KDFC, and KUSF; nationally on Monitor Radio, Voice of America, and National Public Radio; and internationally on American Armed Forces Radio and Swiss International Radio.

-In 2003-04, Volti inaugurated the Choral Arts Laboratory, a program for young American composers.
-Those selected have the opportunity to work with Volti’s professional vocalists as they prepare one of their works for performance.
-The composer selected for the current season is Danny Clay, whose work will be premiered in May 2018.
+In 2003-04, Volti inaugurated the Choral Arts Laboratory.
+Over the program’s 15-year history, 16 young American composers enjoyed the opportunity to work with Volti’s professional vocalists as they prepare a new work for performance.
+The program is currently on hiatus.

 In addition to the commissions and premieres of the concert season, Volti continues its commitment to education by producing the annual Choral Institute for High School Singers.
 This innovative program, developed by Robert Geary, provides concentrated training and performance opportunities for multiple choirs numbering up to 200 students over the course of an intensive weekend schedule.
 Volti’s professional singers serve as the resident choir and faculty and, along with Bob, lead rehearsals and teach voice lessons, classes, and seminars.
 These sessions are designed to give a focused and concentrated training experience to high school singers in an atmosphere that encourages, inspires and supports emotional and intellectual growth in a highly structured and creative musical environment.
 We hope to be able to resume this program in Fall 2022, pandemic conditions permitting.